What does this measure?

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicator for the Community: Commuting topic is:

 This indicator measures the average daily commute for all employees in Erie County in minutes for latest data year.
-The trend for Average Commute is down and worse in 2018, with a reported increase of +0.1 minutes within the County, representing +0.5%.
+The trend for Average Commute is up and worse in 2019, with a reported increase of +0.1 minutes within the County, representing +0.5%.

 How does Erie compare to Pennsylvania?